-A great deal of time and effort goes into growing a business successfully, and every business is a little different.
-However, there are 5 essentials to growing a business and if you keep these in mind, you’ll be able to make the right decisions that lead to sustainable growth.
+A great deal of time and effort goes into growing your business successfully, and every business is a little different.
+However, there are 5 essentials to growing your business and if you keep these in mind, you’ll be able to make the right decisions that lead to sustainable growth.

 1. Your Product Fulfills a Need

 No matter what product or service you sell, it needs to fulfill a need that your target audience has.
 It must solve a problem and make their lives better in a tangible way.